-AG ¶ 19 describes four conditions that could raise security concerns and may be disqualifying in this case:
+AG \P 19 describes conditions that could raise security concerns.
+Four may be potentially disqualifying in this case:

-- (a) inability to satisfy debts; - (b) unwillingness to satisfy debts regardless of the ability to do so; - (c) a history of not meeting financial obligations; and
+- (a) inability to satisfy debts; - (b) unwillingness to satisfy debts regardless of the ability to do so; - (c) a history of not meeting financial obligations; and - (f) failure to file or fraudulently filing annual Federal, state, or local income tax returns or failure to pay annual Federal, state, or local income tax as required.